Matilda Hays: Adelaide Anne Procter

 She also wrote a love poem for Hays entitled, A Retrospect.
-Hays oversaw the tending of Procter's grave after her death and mourned her passing throughout her later years.
+Hays oversaw the tending of Procter's grave after her death and mourned her death throughout her later years.

 Theodosia Blacker, Lady Monson

 Theodosia Blacker, Lady Monson (1803–1891) was a promoter of women's rights who rented 19 Langham Place as a homeplace for the Langham Place group, a circle of like-minded women who gathered there.
 She was the last companion of Hays.

 Later years and death

 Hays died in Liverpool at 15 Sefton Drive in Toxteth Park, on 3 July 1897.
 Although Adelaide Procter had died 30 years before Hays, the Liverpool Echo obituary stated that she had been "the dear friend of Adelaide Procter, gone before."